idanoo/GoScrobble/docs/api/source/includes/_introduction.md

 Welcome to the GoScrobble API documentation.

-The majority of these API endpoints are public with reasonable rate limits.
+The majority of these API endpoints are public with rate limiting and do not require authentication.